seven5/seven5/resources.md

 It is frowned upon by both the REST originator ([Roy Fielding](http://en.wikipedia.org/wiki/REST)) and this author to hold state in a resource.
 The expectation for a type like `ArticleResource` is that it contains _exclusively_ methods, and that a method handles the implementation of a particular verb.
 The input to a method is typically either an Id, specifying which article is to be affected, or an instance of `ArticleWire` indicating the content of an article object to be updated.

->>>> When one is concerned about scalability, having resources be stateless will be a significant boon.
+>>>> When one is concerned about scalability, having resources be stateless is  a significant boon.
 Typically, adding more "web tier" nodes can be done quite easily when this statelessness constraint is observed.

 The code for this chapter has only two of the REST methods implemented.
 Both of these implementations return simple, fixed responses to `GET /rest/article`, `GET /rest/article/0` and `GET /rest/article/1`.